TacoBadger/Video-Game-Sales-Project-3/README.md

 - Top Companies to produce Games.
 - Games Released by Year.

+Extras:
+- Top selling games in North America, Europe, Japan and Other countries.

 ## Importing the dataset from Kaggle to see what tables we have in the dataset
 I always start of to downloading the [dataset](https://www.kaggle.com/datasets/gregorut/videogamesales) it will always appear as a zip file but you can extract and import it.